NovaGaia/gatsby-plugin-rgpd-acceptance/README.md

   </a>
 </p>
 <h1 align="center">
-  gatsby-plugin-rgpd-cookie | Starter for a Gatsby Plugin
+  gatsby-plugin-rgpd-acceptance | Starter for a Gatsby Plugin
 </h1>

 A minimal boilerplate for the essential files Gatsby looks for in a plugin.